 Historians use the Chicago Manual of Style for citing primary and secondary source material.
 This means using complete footnotes or endnotes and bibliographies rather than the abbreviated or embedded (also called parenthetical) referencing method used in other social sciences and humanities disciplines.
 In particular, the common APA (American Psychological Association) and MLA (Modern Language Association) methods are not acceptable for history essays, and writers who do not use the proper method will normally be penalized.
 Reference numbers are placed in superscript outside all punctuation at the end of the sentence.
 For example, "Historians use the Chicago Manual of Style for citing ... source material."
 Occasionally, it is necessary to place a reference number within the sentence; this occurs when, for example, only a portion of a sentence is being attributed to another author, while the remainder is your own idea.
 In such cases, the reference number should be placed after the portion derived from the other source.
 In general, however, it is preferable that reference numbers be placed at the end of the sentence or paragraph to which it refers.
-If more than one source has been used, reference the sources together in a single note at the end of the sentence, in the order the sources were used in the sentence (see the example in Part IV).
+If more than one source has been used to form a sentence, do not place two or more footnotes sequentially to cite various sources (456).
+Instead, reference the sources together in a single note at the end of the sentence, in the order the sources were used in the sentence (see the example in Part IV).

 Reference notes allow the reader easy access to the material used when writing the essay.
 Historians often work with material that is difficult to access, or that has been printed in numerous editions.
 If a fact or quotation is to be checked, the fullest possible citation is required.
-In addition, a reference note gives credit to the author of an idea or statement and also demonstrates to the reader the amount of effort and care that has been put into the paper.
+In addition, a reference note gives credit to the author of an idea or statement and demonstrates to the reader the amount of effort and care that has been put into the paper.
 Always reference material or ideas derived from another source, regardless of whether it is paraphrased or quoted.
-Ensure that the sources of all statistics are cited; although these often appear to be "objective facts," they are the result of numerous decisions made by an author during the course of research and are, therefore, subject to interpretation.
-It is not necessary to cite sources for facts that are common knowledge
+Ensure that the sources of all statistics are cited; although these often appear to be "objective facts," they are the result of numerous decisions made by an author during research and are, therefore, subject to interpretation.
+It is not necessary to cite sources for facts that are common knowledge or not subject to interpretation (such as when a war was fought or when a monarch reigned).

-(such as that World War I was fought between 1914 and 1918), which might be defined as material that all university students know before commencing their studies.
 Some instructors will also allow you to treat as common knowledge any lecture material discussed in class, although you should always check with the instructor first.